Functional Distribution Networks (FDN): Abstract

 \section{Abstract}

 Modern probabilistic regressors often remain overconfident under distribution shift.
-We present \emph{Functional Distribution Networks} (FDN), an input-conditioned distribution over network weights that induces predictive mixtures whose dispersion adapts to the input.
-FDN is trained with a $\beta$-ELBO and Monte Carlo sampling.
-We further propose an evaluation protocol that cleanly separates interpolation from extrapolation and stresses OOD sanity checks—e.g., that predictive likelihood degrades under shift while in-distribution accuracy and calibration are maintained.
-On standard regression tasks, we benchmark against strong Bayesian, ensemble, dropout, and hypernetwork baselines under matched parameter and update budgets, and assess accuracy, calibration, and shift-awareness with standard diagnostics.
-Together, the framework and protocol aim to make OOD-aware, well-calibrated neural regression practical and modular.
+Functional Distribution Networks (FDN) place input-conditioned distributions over network weights, producing predictive mixtures whose dispersion adapts to the input; we train them with a Monte Carlo $\beta$--ELBO objective.
+We pair FDN with an evaluation protocol that separates interpolation from extrapolation and emphasizes simple OOD sanity checks.
+On controlled 1D tasks and small/medium UCI-style regression benchmarks, FDN remains competitive in accuracy with strong Bayesian, ensemble, dropout, and hypernetwork baselines, while providing strongly input-dependent, shift-aware uncertainty and competitive calibration under matched parameter and update budgets.